Online Banking—Simple Steps to Protect Yourself from Bank Fraud

-Even if you’re not big on online banking, online banking is big on you.
 Online banking is well on its way to becoming a cornerstone of the banking experience overall.
-More and more transactions occur over the internet rather than at a teller’s window, and nearly every account has a username, password, and PIN associated with it.
-Whether you use online banking regularly or sparingly, you can protect yourself from being the victim of fraud by following a few straightforward steps.
+More and more transactions occur over the internet rather than at a teller’s window, and nearly every account has a username, password, and PIN linked with it.
+And whether you use your online banking credentials often or not, hackers and scammers still want to get their hands on them.

 There’s no doubt about it.
 We live in a world where banking, shopping, and payments revolve around a username and password.
 That’s quite a bit to take in, particularly if your first experiences with banking involved walking into a branch, getting a paper passbook, and maybe even a free toaster for opening an account.